Table of contents

 - 1Missing flashingGo To Pin

 - 2More missing flashingGo To Pin

 - 3Shingles sliding down the roof

-As you can see all the red arrows are pointing to areas where the shingles are sliding down or beginning to slide down.
-This is caused by a few things.
-So when I checked, most of the shingles only have 4 nails in them instead of 6, plus it's a very steep roof.
+As you can see, all the red arrows are pointing to areas where the shingles are sliding down or beginning to slide down.
+A few things cause this.
+So when I checked, most of the shingles only have 4 nails instead of 6, plus it's a very steep roof.
 A lot of the nails were nailed above the strike zone.
-The strike zone or nail line in the shingle is thicker in that section.
+The shingle's strike zone or nail line is thicker in that section.
 So nailing above it can cause the nail to almost go right through the shingle.Go To Pin

 - 4This old chimney is in very bad shape.

-This old chimney is basically falling apart and desperate in need of some serious attention.
+This old chimney is falling apart and desperately needing some serious attention.
 It doesn’t appear that the chimney is in use.Go To Pin

 - 5Roof in desperate need of guttersGo To Pin

 This roof is not only steep but gets a lot of weather, and this is why we recommend an Owens Corning Duration shingle.
 The embedded Kevlar-like fabric will keep these shingles from sliding down the roof like the current ones and keep them in place for the roof's life.
 Here’s a short video to explain;Go To Pin